xari/xari-dev/content/blog/reduce/index.md

 Each of these functions must be able to accept an array of `[-100000, ..., 100000]`, and return an integer.

 Here's what my test input values look like.
-Notice that `find_missing_int` is given as a property; this is done to keep this testing suite as generic as possible, so that I can continue to use it in my continued algorhithm practice.
+Notice that `find_missing_int` is given as a property; this is done to keep this testing suite as generic as possible, so that I can continue to use it in my continued algorithm practice.

 ```js
 const testCases = [